Which mistake are you making?

 “The only man who never makes a mistake is the man who never does anything.”~ Theodore Roosevelt

-Over recent few years I have been working on developing my public speaking, and a recent highlight was to be given the opportunity to share the stage with someone who is a mentor, coach, and leadership role model for me.
+Some years ago I was working on developing my public speaking, and a highlight was to be given the opportunity to share the stage with someone who is a mentor, coach, and leadership role model for me.

-This was at the International Certification event for the John Maxwell Team last August in Orlando, Florida, in the summer of 2018.
+This was at the International Certification event for the John Maxwell Team one August in Orlando, Florida.
 These events are held twice a year, and I was due to have a quiet chat with John Maxwell, on the main stage in front of some 3,500 people in the afternoon of the first full day of the conference.

 I arrived at the conference a couple of days before it started, and one of my fellow coaches asked me what I was hoping to get out of this conference.
 My reply was to say; “I am hoping not to screw up on Monday”.
 Fortunately I recognised my mistake pretty quickly.
 I was delivering a bout of negative

 There were 10 of us going up to have a similar chat with John as part of the conference on that Monday afternoon, and over the course of the next couple of days we had several practice runs.
 During those practices all of us managed to mess up at least once, and we were all encouraging and cheering each other on all the way.